Sucerquia/ASE-PLUMED_tutorial/MTD.md

 ## Well-Tempered Metadynamics Simulation

-Well-Tempered Metadynamics method is an enhanced sampling method described in the [`Theory section`](theory.md#metadynamics).
-It adds external energy for pushing the system to explore different conformations.
-To avoid atom dissociation, we add a restrain to the system.
-This restriction consists on a semi-harmonic potential with the form
+The Well-Tempered Metadynamics method is an enhanced sampling method described in the [`Theory section`](theory.md#metadynamics).
+It adds external energy for pushing the system to explore different conformations. to avoid atom dissociation, we add a restraint to the system.
+This restriction consists of a semi-harmonic potential with the form

 ```math